 Debt Securities-Zero-Coupon and Pay-in-Kind Securities.
 Zero-coupon and pay-in-kind securities are debt securities that do not make regular cash interest payments.
 Zero-coupon securities generally do not pay interest.
 Zero-coupon Treasury bonds are U.S. Treasury notes and bonds that have been stripped of their unmatured interest coupons, or the coupons themselves, and also receipts or certificates representing an interest in such stripped debt obligations and coupons.
 The timely payment of coupon interest and principal on these instruments remains guaranteed by the full faith and credit of the U.S. government.
 Pay-in-kind securities pay interest through the issuance of additional securities.
 These securities are generally issued at a discount to their principal or maturity value.
 Because such securities do not pay current cash income, the price of these securities can be volatile when interest rates fluctuate.
-Although these securities do not pay current cash income, federal income tax law requires the holders of zero-coupon and pay-in-kind securities to include in income each year the portion of the original issue discount and other noncash income on such securities accrued during that year.
+Although these securities to include in income each year the portion of the original issue discount and other noncash income on such securities accrued during that year.
 Each fund that holds such securities intends to pass along such interest as a component of the fund's distributions of net investment income.
 It may be necessary for the fund to liquidate portfolio positions, including when it is not advantageous to do so, in order to make required distributions.